We’d all like to think we could spot a scam a mile off, right?

-The scam email claims to be from “Zoom Mail” which tells you that a “Zoom voicemail” has been received and you should call a number to get the message.
+You may receive a scam email claiming to be from “Zoom Mail” tells you that a “Zoom voicemail” has been received and you should call a number to get the message.
 The number is a premium rate number and charges £6 a minute plus the standard network rate.

-Another email pretends to be a Zoom conference call invitation that asks you to click a link to “review invitation”.
+Another email then comes through pretending to be a Zoom conference call invitation and asks you to click a link to “review invitation”.
 The link then leads to a fake login page, which asks you to put in your username and password, sending the information to fraudsters.

 Zoom phishing attacks remain very prevalent due to the huge number of people now using the platform, so be very cautious and only click links in these emails if you’re 100% sure they’re genuinely from Zoom.